carlrakwireless/guide-on-technical-content-PH/README.md

 ### Push now your local branch to github repo of rakwireless

     git push origin <name-of-my-review-branch>

+Take note that when you perfomed git rebase, you might need a push force instead of a normal git push.

 ### You are ready now to do a pull request.